The Guildhouse Fellowship FAQ

 In what way will the Fellowship be transformative to my practice?

-The impact of the Fellowship itself will be transformative to one’s career, the opportunity to commit fulltime to research and studio time, with the aim of presenting an outcome at AGSA will take an artist to a new level of intent and visibility.
+The impact of the Fellowship itself will be transformative to one’s career, the opportunity to commit fulltime to research and studio time, towards a presentation outcome at AGSA will take an artist to a new level of intent and visibility.
 It is not expected that the artist will transform their methodology of research or practice or reinvent themselves in any way.

 Is the Fellowship tax deductible?